777quinque/Android-WebView-Tamplate-Camera-Geolocation/README.md

 - Access to geolocation
 - Access to gallery on android 12 and above
 - Ready template for connecting push notifications to firebase

+**Requirements:**
+- Upload the project to Firebase and paste google-services.json into the folder \AndroidStudioProjects\ProjectName\app (For push notifications)